More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Fast multiplication algorithm of a Toeplitz matrix and a vector

 Now let $F$ be a matrix representation of the discrete Fourier transform (DFT) of $n$ elements: $F_{ij}=\omega^{ij}$, where $\omega$ is a primitive $n$-th root of one.
 Then by applying $F$ from both sides, the circulant matrix $C(v)$ is transformed into a diagonal matrix:

 Here ${\rm diag}(Fv)$ denotes a diagonal matrix whose diagonal elements equals those of a vector $Fv$.
 By using this relation, the multiplication $Cz$ in (\ref{eq:yCz}) can be rewritten as

-where $(a*b)_t$ denotes the convolution of vectors $a,b$: $(a*b)_t=a_t b_t$.
-That is, the multiplication $Cz$ is equivalent to (i) Fourier transforms $Fv$, $Fz$ of vectors $v, z$, (ii) their convolution $Fv*Fz$, and (iii) the inverse Fourier transform $F^{-1}$.
-All these three calculation can be implemented with $O(n\log n)$, since the complexity of DFT is $O(n\log n)$ using FFT, and convolution is $O(n)$.
+where $a.*b$ denotes the Hadamard (or point-wise) product of vectors $a$ and $b$, with the $i$-th element $(a.*b)_i=a_i b_i$.
+That is, the multiplication $Cz$ is equivalent to (i) Fourier transforms $Fv$, $Fz$ of vectors $v, z$, (ii) their Hadamard product $Fv.*Fz$, and (iii) the inverse Fourier transform $F^{-1}$.
+All these three calculation can be implemented with $O(n\log n)$, since the complexity of DFT is $O(n\log n)$ using FFT, and that of the Hadamard product is $O(n)$.
 Thus the total complexity of multiplication $Cz$ turns out to be $O(n\log n)$.

+There are ways for implementing the primitive root $\omega$.
+The most straightforward way is to regard $v, z\in\{0,1\}$ as complex numbers in $\CC$, and let $\omega=\exp(2\pi i/n)\in\CC$.
+In this case, the final result $y\in \{0,1\}^n$ can be obtained by rounding off the right hand side of (\ref{eq:y_diag_z}) into integers, and then by taking remainders modulo two.
+The advantage of this approach is that one can implement FFT with floating point numbers, for which there are many software library available publicly, such as FFTW \cite{FFTW}.
+As a drawback, however, one needs to be careful about errors due to the floating point arithmetic, when $n$ becomes large.
+Another useful method for implementation is to use the number theoretic transform (NTT), as elaborated on in Section 7.3.2 of Ref. \cite{VanAssche}.
+In this case one regards $v, z\in\{0,1\}$ as elements in a finite field $\FF_p$, and let $\omega\in\FF_p$ be an element with order $n$; i.e., $\omega^i\not\equiv1\ \mod\ p$ for $i=1,\dots,n-1$ and $\omega^n\equiv1\ \mod\ p$.
+There are no errors due to floating point here because one uses integers only.